h0rv/h0rv.github.io/content/about.md

 Hi, I am Robby!
 I am a software engineer and digital minimalist.

 I am passionate about open source, infrastructure, and AI.
-Additionally, I care deeply about the effects that technologies have on society, in particular: addictive technologies, detrimental consquences of centralization, and AI.
+Additionally, I care deeply about the effects that technologies have on society, in particular: addictive technologies, detrimental consequences of centralization, and AI.